syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Charts.md

 chart.ChartType = OfficeChartType.Area

-'Edge: Specifies that the width or Height is interpreted as right or bottom of the chart element.
+'Edge: Specifies the width or Height to be interpreted as right or bottom of the chart element.

-'Factor: Specifies that the width or Height is interpreted as the width or height of the chart element.
+'Factor: Specifies the width or Height to be interpreted as the width or height of the chart element.

 chart.PlotArea.Layout.LeftMode = LayoutModes.auto

 chart.PlotArea.Layout.TopMode = LayoutModes.factor

-'Value in points should not be a negative value when LayoutMode is Edge
+'Value in points should not be negative value, when LayoutMode is Edge

-'It can be a negative value when the LayoutMode is Factor.
+'It can be negative value, when the LayoutMode is Factor.

 chart.ChartTitleArea.Layout.Left = 10